brikis98/yevgeniy-brikman-homepage/_posts/2011-07-23-obsessed-with-lists-how-i-organize-my.md

-A big part of making this an effective system is developing the discipline to (a) write down *everything*, as soon as possible and (b) strong search/organization skills so I can then find the relevant information in my many lists.
+A big part of making this an effective system is developing the discipline to (a) write down *everything*, as soon as possible and (b) strong search/organization skills, so I can then find the relevant information in my many lists.
 When I get it right, I can very quickly access data from all aspects of my life in a matter of seconds.